oregonhousingmediation/oregonhousingmediation.github.io/README.md

 For more depth on Oregon's Eviction Prevention programs, visit the [OOCDR's website](https://law.uoregon.edu/academics/centers/adr/oocdr/eviction_prevention_mediation_demonstration).

-To find the Housing Mediation program closest to you see the map and links below:
+To find the Housing Mediation program closest to you see the map and click the links below:

 ![Map of Oregon](/assets/map.png)